HOTSPOTS - Holistic thermographic screening of urban physical objects at transient scales

 - Acquisition and generation of a three-dimensional gas layer model

-- Use of air and captive balloons for data acquisition
+- Use of air balloons and UAVs for data acquisition

 - Correction of measured thermal data by semantically interpreting the image content